 Utila is a small island (11km long and 4km at its widest point) and a maximum elevation of 74m (Pumpkin Hill).
 The eastern part of the island is coated in a thin layer of volcanic rocks as the island is actually a Volcano, although the date of the last eruption is unknown.
 There is only one real settlement called Utila Town, which is found on the coast near the eastern side of the island.
 There are only two real roads on the island, one running through the town itself and another running from the town road up to the airstrip.

-Utila is surrounded by a fringing reef, which means the entire coast line has a place to dive.
+Utila is surrounded by a fringing reef, which means the entire coastline has a place to dive.
 The reef starts shallow and then drops dramatically to the sort of depths that Trimix divers dream of!
 All the dive schools use smaller boats that hold up to 10 divers each.
 This gives fun divers a chance to go somewhere really cool, while the Open Water students are on another boat going to a more comfortable dive site.
-Most schools will offer a basic equipment package in the price of a fun dive or dive course.
-From what I have seen the gear is kept in good condition, and regularly serviced.
+Most schools will offer a basic equipment package at the price of a fun dive or dive course.
+From what I have seen the gear is kept in good condition and regularly serviced.

-If you want to purchase any dive gear on the island, there are a couple of places to do so, but be warned, it can be considerably more expensive that it would be to buy at home.
-As it is an island things cost more to get there, and being on an island the shops have a ‘captive audience’ and can charge what they want!
+If you want to purchase any dive gear on the island, there are a couple of places to do so, but be warned, it can be considerably more expensive than it would be to buy at home.
+As it is an island, things cost more to get there and being on an island the shops have a ‘captive audience’ and can charge what they want!
 It is best to use rental gear, or take gear with you.

 Divemaster and Instructors from all over the world have flocked to live on this Caribbean paradise.
 You can take a course in a wide selection of languages, and most schools keep a ratio of 4 students per instructor.
 If you have any language needs then check online before you go, or just walk from shop to shop asking what they offer.

-While diving, apart from the beautiful reefs, it is fairly common to see turtles, white spotted Eagle Rays, Giant Morays and, if you are lucky, you might get to see a few sharks!
-There are plenty of smaller reef fish to pack out the dives, and you may see some Sea Horses, Frog fish, and interesting invertebrates too.
+While diving, apart from the beautiful reefs, it is fairly common to see turtles, white-spotted Eagle Rays, Giant Morays and, if you are lucky, you might get to see a few sharks!
+There is plenty of smaller reef fish to pack out the dives, and you may see some Sea Horses, Frogfish, and interesting invertebrates too.